upgradeQ/cursor-skin-fx/README.md

 - Raster particles - A new source with 10k stateful unsorted particles, originally developed for a max 2560x1440 resolution, but works on 16:9.

+- Mouse cursor motion blur - A new source adds 360fps like motion blur cursor.
+Locked to 60fps - do not preview it or create another instance.

 # Python version

 # Installation